hjwylde/werewolf/README.md

 {"ok":true,"messages":[
     {"to":"@foo","message":"@baz voted to devour @bar."},
     {"to":null,"message":"The sun rises.
 Everybody wakes up and opens their eyes..."}, {"to":null,"message":"As you open them you notice a door broken down and @bar's guts half devoured and spilling out over the cobblestones.
-From the look of their personal effects, you deduce they were a Villager."}, {"to":null,"message":"As the village gathers in the town square the town clerk calls for a vote."}, {"to":null,"message":"Whom would you like to lynch?"}
+From the look of their personal effects, you deduce they were a Simple Villager."}, {"to":null,"message":"As the village gathers in the town square the town clerk calls for a vote."}, {"to":null,"message":"Whom would you like to lynch?"}
     ]}